This post was updated September 22, 2021.

 Most dressmakers are more than happy if you bring them the fabric to make your outfit.
 Any decent dressmaker anywhere in Thailand will know the best local fabric shops to shop and purchase Thai silk.

 If you have the time and a sense of adventure, then going on a silk safari to Esaan is the best way to purchase Thai silk.
+It’s also the best way to experience Thai culture away from the madding crowds of tourists.
 Remember with Thai silk the journey is as rewarding as the destination.

 Esaan is silk country and home to sticky rice, Isaan sausage, Thai roast chicken, fermented red ant eggs (a delicacy) and of course somtom, the spicy green papaya salad that Thais can’t get enough of.
 This is the land of the Angor Wat style ruins of Pi Mai and Phanon Rung.
 It is also the poorest region of Thailand and least visited.